StoneT2000/BC19/README.md

 SIGNAL TO CASTLE THE DESTRUCTION OF A CASTLE (We sort of do, we jsut need a better way to uniquely hash a castle location in a maximum 64x64 map into a number between )

 Improve the way pilgrims decide on where to build churches.
-Sometimes they just go to enenemy fuel locations
+Sometimes they just go to enenmy fuel locations

 Better way to determine when to build churches

 Improve the defence of our own churches.
 We build them and they auto build 2 more prophets.
 How can this be improved?
 How do we know when to better defend it.

+Better defending, preachers against incoming crusaders.

+Scouting with pilgrims?

+Tune initial unit building